 In the realm of signal transduction, we have developed and expanded high-throughput methods for profiling protein phosphatase activities (2, 3).
 These methods are now being applied to chronic viral infections along with a technique under development for a multiplex kinase activity assay.
 We also seek to extend or standardize established methods.
 For example, we have scaled quantitative real-time PCR to the entire human signaling receptome (4) and set standards for quantitative immunoblotting (5).
 Beyond empirical methods, we have completed a software platform for digital segmentation of brightfield images of 3D organoid cultures (to be submitted).

 - Janes KA, Chandran PL, Ford RM, Lazzara MJ, Papin JA, Peirce SM, Saucerman JJ, Lauffenburger DA.
 (2017) An engineering design approach to systems biology.
 Integr Biol, 9, 574-83.
-[Link to Article]
+[Article]

 - Shah M, Smolko CM, Kinicki S, Chapman ZD, Brautigan DL, Janes KA.
 (2017) Profiling subcellular phosphatase responses to coxsackievirus B3 infection of cardiomyocytes.
 Mol Cell Proteomics, 16, S244-S262.
-[Link to Article]
+[Article]

 - Janes KA.
 (2015) An analysis of critical factors for quantitative immunoblotting.
-Sci Signal, 8, rs2 [Link to Article]
+Sci Signal, 8, rs2 [Article]

 - Kang BH*, Jensen KJ*, Hatch JA, Janes KA.
 (2013) Simultaneous profiling of 194 distinct receptor transcripts in human cells.
 Sci Signal, 6, rs13.
-[Link to Article]
+[Article]